ryutaroikeda/os2/README.md

 actual idt with pointer to appropriate assembly based on error code flag.
 - common interrupt handler prepares interrupt stack, then use irq to get function from interrupt handler table.
 Call it, then iret.

+Using `__attribute__((packed))` can be dangerous on hardware that doesn't support access to unaligned, but it's okay on x86 systems.

+## bugs
+- ljmp in segment register reload is going to a strange place